The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

-Lastly, we break down results by showcasing weekdays and weekends effects (Figures \ref{fig:NORD_BAU_rel_diff_by_month_weekday}-\ref{fig:NORD_POLICY_rel_diff_by_month_weekend}).\\ Concerning the BU scenario, the monthly patterns for weekdays are consistent with aggregate findings for the full sample of Figure \ref{fig:NORD_BAU_rel_diff_by_month}.
+Lastly, we break down the results by showcasing the effects on weekdays and weekends.
+Concerning the BU scenario (\nameref{Appendix E}), the monthly patterns for weekdays (Fig. \ref{fig:NORD_BAU_rel_diff_by_month_weekday}) are consistent with aggregate findings for the full sample of Figure \ref{fig:NORD_BAU_rel_diff_by_month}.
 For weekdays, the positive impact of RECs on market quantities rather surpasses the 3$\%$ threshold.
-However, during weekends, the relative percentage difference is attenuated.
-Similarly, the results for weekdays under the HW scenario are consistent with outcomes reported in Figure \ref{fig:NORD_HW_rel_diff_by_month}.
-Regarding weekends, the relative increasing effect of RECs on market quantities takes place in April, despite only after 10 a.m.
-Similarly, weekdays' results for the Policy scenario are consistent with aggregate outcomes of Figure \ref{fig:NORD_POLICY_rel_diff_by_month}.
-As for weekends, the diminishing effect on market quantities due to RECs would turn out to be even more influential across seasons.\\
+However, during weekends (Fig. \ref{fig:NORD_BAU_rel_diff_by_month_weekend}), the relative percentage difference is attenuated.
+Similarly, the results for weekdays under the HW scenario (Fig. \ref{fig:NORD_HW_rel_diff_by_month_weekday}) are consistent with outcomes reported in Figure \ref{fig:NORD_HW_rel_diff_by_month}.
+Regarding weekends (Fig. \ref{fig:NORD_HW_rel_diff_by_month_weekend}), the relative increasing effect of RECs on market quantities takes place in April, despite only after 10 a.m.
+Similarly, weekdays' results for the Policy scenario (Fig. \ref{fig:NORD_POLICY_rel_diff_by_month_weekday}) are consistent with aggregate outcomes of Figure \ref{fig:NORD_POLICY_rel_diff_by_month}.
+As for weekends (Fig. \ref{fig:NORD_POLICY_rel_diff_by_month_weekend}), the diminishing effect on market quantities due to RECs would turn out to be even more influential across seasons.\\

-These latter findings carry important policy implications, particularly in light of the growing electricity demand driven by system-wide electrification and the potential role of RECs to reduce system stress.
-Yet, we argue that, in the scenario where RECs are widely deployed (Policy scenario), the system would recognize the role of RECs in reducing wholesale power demand through increased self-consumption.
-This would not only shield members of RECs from market price volatility, but also reduce the need for costly grid infrastructure investments, thereby facilitating a broader integration of RECs into the energy system, while consumers' autonomy would be enhanced. \\